 In a normal winter, reaching the woods is difficult because of snow depth.
 The snow also prevents me from cutting down brush and sapling trees at ground level.
 Mild weather is a great opportunity to cut new trails.

-Pruning Fruit Trees – Pruning non-wild fruit trees in my orchard can be difficult in bad winter weather since accessing the trees at the right time of year (before they leaf out) is always a challenge; most winters, by the time snow melts enough to make pruning feasible, the trees are already waking up for spring.
-Mild winter allows engaging in corrective pruning.
+Pruning non-wild fruit trees in my orchard can be difficult in bad winter weather since accessing the trees at the right time of year (before they leaf out) is always a challenge; most winters, by the time snow melts enough to make pruning feasible, the trees are already waking up for spring.
+A mild winter allows engaging in corrective pruning.

 Exactly what constitutes a mild winter will vary from region to region.
 Maybe it means temperatures are warm enough to prep garden beds a month or two earlier than usual.
 Perhaps it means diving into “spring cleaning” while it’s still winter.
 Maybe you can cut up and haul away a tree that fell during a storm.
 Or maybe you can tackle routine fencing maintenance that would normally wait until spring.
-The effects of a mild winter, and the ways you can capitalize, will vary widely depending on your specific situation.
+The effects of a mild winter and the ways you can capitalize on it will vary widely depending on your specific situation.

 Hopefully, these ideas will help farmers make a list of mild winter projects.
 It’s easy to fall into the trap of thinking that certain projects are only done at certain times of year but if you’re enjoying a mild, quiet winter and cutting a woodland trail beckons… why not take advantage?
 Favorable weather should never be allowed to slip by unused on a farm.